Generic selectors

 Would you like to learn more about the refraction of light and its laws?

-The online light refraction simulations on this page will allow you to deepen your understanding of the mechanism of light refraction, its main parameters and the laws that govern it.
+The online light refraction simulations on this page will allow you to deepen your understanding of the mechanism of light refraction, its main parameters and the laws that govern it and specifically the Snell’s Law of refraction of light.

 Refraction of light is an optical phenomenon that occurs when light changes direction as the medium in which it propagates changes.
 This change of direction occurs because the speed of light varies as it passes from one medium to another, such as from air to water or from water to glass.
 Refraction has applications in a variety of areas, such as fiber optics or the lens industry.
 Understanding the refraction of light is essential to explain and exploit a wide range of optical phenomena and technologies.

 When light passes from one medium to another with a different propagation velocity, it undergoes a deflection in its path.
-The refraction of light is governed by the law of refraction, which states that the angle of refraction, which is the angle formed between the direction of the refracted light and the normal, is related to the angle of incidence and the refractive indices of the media involved.
+The refraction of light is governed by the laws of refraction.
+Here are the two main laws:

-Refraction of light is essential in the formation of images by lenses, such as those used in eyeglasses, cameras and microscopes.
-Lenses take advantage of the ability of light to refract to focus light to a specific point and form sharp images.
-Diverging and converging lenses are used to deflect or converge light rays, respectively, to obtain the desired optical results.
+The refraction of light is essential in the formation of images by lenses, such as those used in eyeglasses, cameras and microscopes.
+Optical lenses take advantage of the ability of light to refract to focus light to a specific point and form sharp images.
+The online simulations of the laws of refraction of light presented on this page will help you to understand the behavior of light and its interaction with matter.

 Law of refraction